snowplow/common-enrich/README.md

-# Scala Common Enrich
+# Snowplow Common Enrich

 ## Introduction

-Scala Common Enrich is a shared library for processing raw Snowplow events into validated and enriched Snowplow events, ready for loading into [Storage][storage].
+Snowplow Common Enrich is a Scala library for processing raw Snowplow events into validated and enriched Snowplow events, ready to be loaded into [storage][storage].

-Scala Common Enrich provides record-level enrichment only: feeding in 1 raw Snowplow event will yield 0 or 1 records out, where a record may be an enriched Snowplow event or a reported bad record.
+Snowplow Common Enrich provides record-level enrichment only: feeding in 1 raw Snowplow event will yield 0 or 1 records out, where a record may be an enriched Snowplow event or a reported bad record.

-Scala Common Enrich is designed to be used within a "host" enrichment process, either [Stream Enrich][stream-enrich] or [Beam Enrich][beam-enrich].
+Snowplow Common Enrich is designed to be used within a "host" enrichment process, either [Stream Enrich][stream-enrich] or [Beam Enrich][beam-enrich].

 ## Find out more